ikanurfitriani/Pemrograman-Web-Server-Side/README.md

 # Pemrograman Web Server Side
-Repositori ini memuat arsip kode dari mata kuliah Pemrograman Web Server Side di semester 4.
-Yang mana di dalamnya terdapat bagian latihan, tugas, UTS dan UAS yang telah saya kerjakan.
+This repository contains code archives from the Web Server Side Programming course in semester 4.
+In which there is a section on exercises, assignments, UTS and UAS that I have done.

 ## Author
 [@Ika Nurfitriani](http://github.com/ikanurfitriani)